GamePowerX/kekupload-server/CONTRIBUTE.md

 # Contributing

-Since this is an opensource project you are allowed to contribute.
+Since this is an opensource project, you are allowed to contribute.

 <br>

 ## Forking the repository

-Click the "fork" button and chose where to fork the repository
+Click the "fork" button and chose where to fork the repository.

 <br>